-On today’s & yesterday’s entries: Adding a bonus at level 15 nicely follows Animal Handling’s similar mechanism of benefits at level 15 and level 20.
+On today’s and yesterday’s entries: Adding a bonus at level 15 nicely follows Animal Handling’s similar mechanism of benefits at level 15 and level 20.

-(Per Entry No. 14, I have quibbles w/ Animal Handling’s specific effects at those levels, but that’s a wholly different topic.)
+(Per Entry No. 14, I have quibbles with Animal Handling’s specific effects at those levels, but that’s a wholly different topic.)

 2022-07-13: New perk: Bestial Wariness.